dbu/wordpress-mtg/readme.txt

 = 0.9.1 =
 * Fixed display of double faced cards, they are now displayed as a single image and when clicked it will show the backside of the card.
 * Fixed a bug where the name matcher was too forgiving and let everything with similair names through.

-= 0.9 =
-* Added caching if cardnames end with a set tag so if there are more than 1 card from a certain set on a page, the page should load faster since the set is cached and it can take cards from the cache instead.

-= 0.8 =
-* Fixed loading times of p1p1cube.
-* Added new tag [p1p1deck] - Make a list of predefined card images by typing names of cards between the tags, separated by colon (:).

 == Additional Info ==